SammyEnigma/ForceBindIP-Gui/README.md

 ## Firefox Compatibility
 Firefox requires the about:config?filter=browser.launcherProcess.enabled preference set to false, otherwise ForceBindIP attaches to the launcher and not the actual program.

+## Run Applications As x86 or x64
+Some applications needs to run as x86 / x64
+So if you have a problem , try both of them ( ofc u need x64 windows to use x64 )

 ## Downloading ForceBindIP
 If you can not download ForceBindIP by clicking on "Download and Config"
 Then Open "ForceBindIP-Download.exe" ( or compile .au3 it then open if u want )